eggjs/egg-ts-helper/README.md

 }
 ```

-the options using to configure generator
+the options using to configure watcher

 - path
 - pattern